A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: The method

 where $g_n$ can be any local generating term for $Q_n(\delta)$, for example the one in \cref{eq:g_n}.
 Any two generating terms are related by some $Y_{n-1}$ terms as in \cref{eq:Y_condition}, and we anyway optimize over all possible choices of those terms.

 We will refer to the problem we arrived at in \cref{eq:primal_TI_Y} as the locally translationally invariant (LTI) gap SDP.
 It is a semidefinite program which involves a positivity constraint on an $n$-body (i.e.\ $d^n\times d^n$ dimensional) matrix.
+To obtain a positive decomposition of $Q_n(\delta)$, one option is to formulate it as a sum-of-squares (SOS) problem~\cite{lasserre_convexity_2008,parrilo_semidefinite_2003,parekh_application_2021,barak_hypercontractivity_2012,navascues_convergent_2008}, where positivity is enforced through moment matrices associated with a chosen set of monomials.
+In contrast, we directly optimize the matrix $q_n$ itself, making use of an exact characterization of the degrees of freedom that leave the sum $Q_n(\delta)$ unchanged.

 The LTI SDPs form a \textit{hierarchy} of optimization problems, and the level of the hierarchy is labeled by the size $n$ of the finite system.
-As the size $n$ of the local operators increases, the solution $\Delta_{\mathrm{LTI}}(n)$ is guaranteed not to decrease, forming a sequence of lower bounds on the gap of the infinite system
+As the size $n$ of the local operators increases, the solution $\delta_{\mathrm{LTI}}(n)$ is guaranteed not to decrease, forming a sequence of lower bounds on the gap of the infinite system

 This follows from the fact that the operator $q_{n+1}$ supported on $n+1$ sites embeds the solution $q_n$ obtained using $n$ sites, and they are related as

 where $ a, b, c \geq 0$ and $S\succeq 0$.
 Thus, the SDP provides more accurate lower bounds as $n$ increases, albeit at a higher computational cost.